Fishing in Newquay

 The nation’s most popular sport …whatever kind of fisherman you are – it’s all here in Newquay

 Forget the constraints of cost or availability that inhibit fishermen elsewhere.
-Newquay offers at keen prices the full spectrum of challenge to rod and line, bait and fly: coastal, deep-sea or fresh-water; from river-bank to harbour-side, and from easy-going trawls for mackerel to marathon duels with shark and conger.
+Newquay offers at keen prices the full spectrum of challenges to rod and line, bait and fly coastal, deep-sea or fresh-water; from river-bank to harbour-side, and from easy-going trawls for mackerel to marathon duels with shark and conger.
 It will add to the repertoire of the specialist, provide variety and stimulus to those limited in what and where they can fish, and introduce beginners to the nation’s most popular sport.

-The upper reaches of the River Fowey, close to the 12th century town of Lostwithiel, are perfect to practice the delicate art of fly-fishing, varying beat, line and technique with your intended prey: brown trout in the eddies and pools, salmon and sea-trout in shoals and white water.
+The upper reaches of the River Fowey, close to the 12th-century town of Lostwithiel, are perfect to practice the delicate art of fly-fishing, varying beat, line and technique with your intended prey: brown trout in the eddies and pools, salmon and sea-trout in shoals and white water.
 Licences are available from Lostwithiel’s Tourist Information Centre and several tackle shops in both Lostwithiel and Fowey.